What are the benefits of vitamin E?

 1. Protection against oxidative stress

 One of the most important benefits of vitamin E is its role in supporting the immune system.
 It helps strengthen the body's natural defenses, supporting immune cell function and improving the immune response to infections.
-A vitamin E deficiency can weaken the immune system, increasing the risk of infectious diseases and other health problems.
+Vitamin E deficiency can weaken the immune system, increasing the risk of infectious diseases and other health problems.

 3. Cardiovascular health